-- Cancellations must be made in writing (email is accepted) or by submitting a written cancellation form.
+- Cancelations must be made in writing (email is accepted) or by submitting a written cancelation form.

-- Written cancellation requests are effective the last day of the month in which the written request is received.
-For example, cancellation requests made during the month of March are effective March 31st.
+- Written cancelation requests are effective the last day of the month in which the written request is received.
+For example, cancelation requests made during the month of March are effective March 31st.

-- No partial month membership refunds are processed for mid-month cancellations.
+- No partial month membership refunds are processed for mid-month cancelations.